-Dates Activities 8:00 pm The polling places will begin closing procedures.
-This includes processing voters that are in line at 8:00 pm, completing reconciliation forms, packing supplies, securing unused ballots and voted ballots, cleaning up the polling place and returning ballots and supplies in dual custody to the designated collection center.
-Ballots are transported from the reception centers to the central tally location under Sheriff Deputy escort.
+Dates Activities 8:00 pm The polling places will begin closing procedures, this includes processing voters that are in line at 8:00 pm, completing reconciliation forms, packing supplies, securing unused ballots and voted ballots, cleaning up the polling place, and returning ballots and supplies in dual custody to the designated collection center.
+Ballots are transported from the reception centers to the central tally location and warehouse under Sheriff Deputy escort.
 At 8:00 pm, ballots in Official Ballot Boxes located in both of the Election Offices are retrieved.
-Ballot drop box retrievers, will secure all open drop slots.
+Ballot drop box retrievers will secure all open drop slots.
 The ballot drop box retrievers will then open the main compartment of the drop box and remove all voted ballots and secure them in a serialized sealed bag which is logged by both retrievers.
-Ballots are then returned to the County Elections Main Office in dual custody.
-Soon after 8:00pm The results of the Vote by Mail ballots that have been counted and adjudicated during the incoming Vote by Mail process will be included in the first result reporting.
+Ballots are then returned to the County Elections Main Office.
+All ballots and supplies are returned in dual custody.
+Soon after 8:00 pm The results of the vote-by-mail ballots that have been processed during the incoming vote-by-mail process will be included in the first result reporting.
 The results will be released via the website and at the County Elections Office lobby.
-To view results from the website, slovote.com/april2023special IMPORTANT: Voted Vote by Mail ballots returned at polling places, dropped in official ballot drop boxes or received by mail at the Elections Office on Election Day will be processed and counted during the canvass period, NOT the night of the election.
-Approximately 8:45 pm - until completed The voted ballots that have been received at the Polling Places will be delivered to their designated collection center location.
-Voted ballots from the North County Elections Office and designated collection center locations will be transported in dual custody under Sheriff escort to the County Elections Building Central Tally Location.
+To view results from the website, visit www.slovote.com/March2024 Approximately 8:45 pm - until completed The voted ballots that have been received at the Polling Places and Official Ballot Drop Boxes will be returned to their designated collection center location.
+Voted ballots from the North County Office and ballots returned to those locations from their area ballot drop boxes will be transported in dual custody under Sheriff escort to the County Elections Building Central Tally Location.
 At the Central Tally location, ballots will be logged as received, we will confirm the ballot transport box seals are intact, then ballot processing boards review the polling place ballots to make sure stubs have been removed and ballots are not damaged in any way that would prevent them from be scanned.